pythagoras-dev/parameterizable/README.md

 and improves maintainability.

 ## Usage

+Most users will:
-Inherit from `ParameterizableClass` class and/or define method `.get_params()` in your class.
+- Inherit from `ParameterizableClass` in their own classes, and
+- Implement the `.get_params()` method to expose the configuration needed to recreate the object.

 ## Key Classes, Functions, and Constants

-* `ParameterizableClass` - a base class for parameterizable objects.
-You should derive your class from it if you want to use the functionality of this package.
+- ParameterizableClass: Base class for parameterizable objects.
+Derive your class from it to enable the library’s features.
+- ParameterizableClass.get_params(): Implement in your subclass to return the configuration dictionary needed to recreate the object.
-* `ParameterizableClass.get_params()` - a method to be defined in a subclass, returns the current parameters of an object as a regular dictionary.
+- ParameterizableClass.get_default_params(): Class method returning default parameters for the class as a dictionary.
-* `ParameterizableClass.get_default_params()` - returns the default parameters
-of the class as a regular dictionary.
-* `dumps()` - serializes an object's parameters into a JSON string representation.
+- dumps(obj): Serialize an object's parameters to a JSON string (portable format with sorted keys).
-* `loads()` - deserializes a JSON string back into an object with the stored parameters.
+- loads(js): Deserialize a JSON string back into an object of the original class.
+- update_jsparams(js, updates): Return a new JSON string with selected parameters updated without full deserialization.
+- access_jsparams(js): Provide a JsonSerializedParams (dict-like) view to inspect parameters inside the JSON string.
+- JsonSerializedParams: A string containing JSON-serialized parameters.
+- sort_dict_by_keys(d): Utility to produce a new dict whose keys are sorted alphabetically.

 ## How To Get It?